akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 the fundational building blocks for the neural network in 1958.
 Thats over 60 years ago!

-Over the years Neural Networks were improved, forgotten, improved, and forgotten again.
+Over the years neural networks were improved, forgotten, improved, and forgotten again.
 For years neural networks couldn't do much, because well, computers couldn't do much.
 With the